 Elliott admitted that being part of the “bubble” surrounding Tiger Roll meant that he was ill-prepared for the fanfare surrounding his second Grand National victory, with children and racing fanatics flocking to his yard to catch a glimpse of racing royalty.
-Elliott’s quite right when he says the Tiger Roll is now considered a “people’s horse”.
+Elliott’s quite right when he says that Tiger Roll is now considered a “people’s horse”.

 A homage to Red Rum, who died in October 1995

 The English Grand National has long been considered the “ultimate test of a horse’s courage”, given the length of the race and the skill set and heart required to prevail over the dozens of jumps.

 In Red Rum’s generation, there were no other horses that captured the public imagination quite like him in the 1970s.
 Red Rum and trainer, Ginger McCain, were put firmly on the map following his inaugural Grand National victory in 1973, which was a triumph of will and determination.